25 September–15 November 2009 / Casco HQ

 9–13 November 2009 at Casco House, Bemuurde Weerd Oostzijde 18b, Utrecht

-In the light of ‘Stadstaat’ and under the guidance of Casco, a group of students from the Creative Lab of Utrecht School of Art (HKU) have teamed up for a semester in order to develop new HKU identity.
-In order to discuss the social and cultural meaning of the art academy including the HKU in relation to their visual and spatial identities, the group is organizing occasions to meet their fellow students and other actors of the school and public interest prior the presentation of their final proposal..
-For the programme, please click here.
-For further information, please contact: Julian Wassenaar (firstname.lastname@example.org)
+In the light of Stadstaat and under the guidance of Casco, a group of students from the Creative Lab of Utrecht School of Art (HKU) teamed up for a semester in order to develop a new HKU identity.
+In order to discuss the social and cultural meaning of the art academy including the HKU in relation to their visual and spatial identities, the group is organizing occasions to meet their fellow students and other actors of the school and public interest prior to the presentation of their final proposal.
+For further information, please contact: Julian Wassenaar.

 Workshops with MaHKU

 Metahaven is invited to have a series of workshops with the students from the Utrecht Graduate School of Visual Art and Design in Utrecht (MaHKU) around the methods and issues in the Stadtstaat.
 The workshops are developed in the framework of Utrecht Consortium, a collaboration amongst several Utrecht-based contemporary art institutions and Mahku.